wgsl-tooling-wg/wesl-spec/GLOSSARY.md

   - (Maybe `const_assert`?)
 - Package: A publishable body of WGSL+ code containing multiple files.
 Akin to a JavaScript npm package or a Rust crate.
 - Package Root: The root module of a package.
-- Visibility: Whether an item is visible to
+- Visibility: Whether a importable item is visible to
   - other modules
   - other packages